dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-03-async-await.md

 #### Async/await as state machine

-Just like with generators, it might seem that `async/await` is some complicated compiler/interpreter magic.
-It's not that magical though.
+It might seem that `async/await` does some complicated compiler/interpreter magic.
+Even though it's not trivial there nothing magical about it.
 Using [BabelJS](https://babeljs.io) we can [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) the code from previous example to be compatible with older JS versions without `async/await` support.

-You don't need to understand all the code below (and parts of it are defined in BabelJS library anyway), the point here is that, [similar to generators]({% post_url 2018-05-02-yielding-generators %}), async function is transformed into a state machine.
+You don't need to understand all the code below (and parts of it are defined in BabelJS library anyway), the point here is that, [similar to generators]({% post_url 2018-05-02-yielding-generators %}#state-machines), async function is transformed into a state machine.
 The original code is split into snippets along `await`, `catch` and `finally` keywords.
-State maching does a `switch` on the current state, executes the appropriate snippet and moves to the next state.
+State matching does a `switch` on the current state, executes the appropriate snippet and moves to the next state.
 You might also notice `_asyncToGenerator()` function which hints that under the hood async functions are implemented as generators, i.e. fundamentally async functions can be expressed using generators.
 ```
 "use strict";
 var c = function () {